sophienyaa/NodeRenogy/README.md

 ## Using the utility

 Ideally you would install/run this on a device that is connected to your solar controller all the time.
-I use a Raspberry Pi 0 W, which is more than powerful enough for this use case.
+I use a Raspberry Pi Zero W, which is more than powerful enough for this use case.

 This also assumes you have a MQTT broker setup and running already.
 If you don't want to use MQTT you can output the results to the console.
 Support for other output methods may come at a later date.